niulinlnc/enterprise-extensions/sale_subscription_ux/README.rst

 #.
 Update prices in subscriptions: update price in subscription lines from the
    values in the related products.
 #.
 Add option for 'Not update prices' when update quantity in sale subscription line.
+#.
+Add Invoice Address field to the subscription, similar to the one in the sale.order in order to be used when creating recurring invoicees (optional by subscription template)

 Installation
 ============